The New Daughter: Release

-The New Daughter was given a limited theatrical released on December 19, 2009 by Anchor Bay.
+Initially distribution rights for The New Daughter were acquired by New Line Cinema but was given a limited theatrical released on December 19, 2009 by Anchor Bay.
 It was released on DVD and Blu-ray Disc on May 18, 2010.

 Reception

-On Rotten Tomatoes the film has an approval rating of 33% based on reviews from 9 critics.
+On Rotten Tomatoes the film has an approval rating of 40% based on reviews from 10 critics.

 Andrew Barker of Variety wrote: "Nowhere near as bad as its invisible marketing strategy might suggest.
 But that's not to imply that it's worth seeking out."